HalFulcher/nasa-app/README.md

+You can view a live version of the app [here](https://halfulcher.github.io/nasa-app/).

 # React NASA Images App

 A search engine for NASA's image library.
 API endpoint was provided as part of the brief.